 ACT COMPOSITE ACHIEVEMENT The above charts represent ACT composite performance over the past five years in the School District of Altoona.
 The ACT is required for all 11th grade students.
-The data includes the average composite score for our full student population and for each subgroup.
+The data includes the average composite score along for our full student population and for each subgroup.
 Unlike the Forward Exam and the Aspire, the the ACT was administered in the 2019-2020 school year.
+The 2022-2023 assessment data has not been officially released, so the data is redacted on the report.
 Over the past five years, ACT performance has varied.
-The 2018-2019 results are the lowest full population results for the ACT in the past five years, and all subsequent performance has exceeded that point.
+The 2018-2019 results are the overall lowest full population results for the ACT in the past five years, and all subsequent year performance has exceeded that point.
 Currently, our full student population and our multicultural population show performance higher than last year as well as an overall upward trend.
 Students living in poverty show a slight variance from year to year and a slight trend downward.
 Students with disabilities show a trend downward over time.
-School District of Altoona DATA FOOTNOTES For each of the standardized assessment data reports included, five points of data are used to demonstrate the trendline.
+DATA FOOTNOTES For each of the standardized assessment data reports included, five points of data are used to demonstrate the trendline.
 For the Forward Exam and the Dynamic Learning Maps Exam (administered in grades 3 through 8), the years reported are 2017-2018, 2018-2019, 2020-2021, 2021-2022, and 2022-2023.
 The Forward Exam and Dynamic Learning Maps were not administered during the 2019-2020 school year due to the statewide school closure.
 Nationwide, specific populations of students have traditionally and historically performed at levels lower than their similar-aged peers.
 In the School District of Altoona, our vision is that all students will be prepared as tomorrow-ready citizens.
 For this reason, when we consider the progress of our system, we include a review of the data of our full population of students we well as specific subgroups: - Students with disabilities are students who have an Individualized Educational Plan (IEP). - Students who are economically disadvantaged are students who qualify for free or reduced lunch. - Our multicultural student population are students who identify as a race other than white.
 The "all student" data includes the data of students who are identified in no subgroup as well as those who are identified in one or more subgroups.
 The data used in these reports is from publicly-available sources of data wherever possible.
-Enrollment and demographic data; Forward, Dynamic Learning Maps, and ACT data for all students, students with disabilities, and students who are economically disadvantaged for schools years 2017-2018 through 2021-2022 is from WISEdash Public Portal as provided and maintained by the Department of Public Instruction.
+Enrollment and demographic data; Forward and Dynamic Learning Maps Data as well as ACT data for all students, students with disabilities, and students who are economically disadvantaged for schools years 2017-2018 through 2021-2022 is from WISEdash Public Portal as provided and maintained by the Department of Public Instruction.
 This portal can be accessed at the following website: https://wisedash.dpi.wi.gov/.
 The enrollment data included on WISEdash is reflective of September 3rd Friday pupil counts.
-All data for the multicultural student population is from WISEdash for Districts as data is not sortable in that manner on the WISEdash Public Portal.
+Forward and Dynamic Learning Maps Data as well as ACT data for all students, students with disabilities, and students who are economically disadvantaged for the 2022-2023 school year is from WISEdash for Districts.
+That data is not yet publicly available.
+All data for the multicultural student population is from WISEdash for Districts as data is not sortable in that manner from the WISEdash Public Portal.